 How does a scientist who studies water by day sleep at night?
 Not well.
 As drought and flooding get more extreme, the head of the Global Institute for Water Security is looking for answers from around the world.
 Join host Jay Famiglietti as he and his colleagues meet people tackling our world’s water woes.

 The LTAW Film & Water Festival is a unique program combining the power of film and the science of water to inform and engage students, faculty and the general public in active discussion about water issues and solutions.
 It has been held at universities and theaters around the world for over 10 years.

 The next festival is set to be held in June, 2020, at the University of Saskatchewan, as part of Saskatoon Water Week!

-Share your story about water science for a chance to win $10,000 and have it featured at the LTAW Film Festival in June 2020!
+Share your story about water science for a chance to win a prize and have your film featured at the LTAW Film Festival in June 2020!

 The LTAW Film Festival is soliciting short films—up to two minutes—that inform, educate, inspire and motivate people to come together and embrace our ubiquitous need to value water and to share compelling narratives on how to cope with too little, too much, or too dirty water.

 There are currently two prize programs being offered: an International Prize for anyone over 18 years of age, and a Youth Prize for student participants in a school program.
 The Youth Prize program also includes a series of workshop events and teacher training modules to help participants with making their first short films.
 For more information on each, click below!